-The utility will be requested to provide confirmation, with evidence, that the utility meets the formal eligibility criteria set out in Section 3.3:
+The utility will be requested to provide confirmation, with evidence, that the utility meets the formal eligibility criteria set out in Section 3.4.1:

 - 1. The legal form of the utility, the year the utility was established (in its current legal form) and the founding or governing legislation and statutes; - 2.
-The ownership of the utility (public/private) and management arrangements (public/private); - 3.
-A legal mandate to undertake infrastructure investments; - 4.
-A legal mandate to take on loan finance; and, - 5.
+A legal mandate to undertake infrastructure investments; - 3.
+A legal mandate to take on loan finance; - 4.
 A legal mandate to service the low-income / underserved population groups or areas in its service area;